nihal-kabir/MammoMind-Cutting-Edge-ML-for-Early-Tumor-Detection/README.md

 ```
 ├── data.csv                # Breast Cancer Wisconsin dataset
-├── 422_research.pdf         # Project report detailing all steps and results
+├── 422_research.pdf         # A concise, up‑to‑date literature review of leading research (2023 – 2025) on breast‑cancer prediction using machine learning, sourced with the help of Perplexity AI.
 ├── CSE422_[AI]_projectl.ipynb # Jupyter notebook with code implementation
 └── README.md               # This file
 ```